LabEG/centos-lxqt-vnc/README.md

 ### FAQ
 - Defaul root and user password is 'centos'.
 Change it on first vnc connection for more security.
 - For change LXQT Theme open Menu > Preferences > Appearance > LXQt Theme and select nice to you theme, example Kde-Plasma.
-- For change OpenBox theme open Menu > Preferences > LXQt settings > Opnbox Settings and select nice to you theme, example Clearlooks.
+- For change OpenBox theme open Menu > Preferences > LXQt settings > Opebox Settings and select nice to you theme, example Clearlooks.

 ### Build